Editors note: This blog post was originally published in March 2017 and has since been updated for optimal relevance.

 - Processed in a manner that ensures appropriate security of the personal data

-What will the penalites be for failing to comply with GDPR?
+7. What are the penalties for failing to comply with GDPR?

 The GDPR have introduced a tiered approach to fines, meaning that the severity of the breach will determine the fine imposed.

-Do all organisations now have to appoint a Data Protection Officer (DPO)?
+9. Should all organisations have a Data Protection Officer (DPO)?

-It is not necessarily compulsory for all organisations to appoint a DPO as this will be dependent upon a number of factors.
+It is not necessarily compulsory for all organisations to appoint a DPO as this is dependent upon a number of factors.
 According to the ICO, a company should appoint a DPO if they:

 - are a public authority (with the exception of courts acting in their judicial capacity)